ja-he/dayplan/README.md

   dayplan [OPTIONS]

 Application Options:
-  -c, --config-dir=<dir>    Specify the directory dayplan uses -d, --day=<file>          Specify the day to plan
+  -d, --day=<file>    Specify the day to plan

 Help Options:
   -h, --help          Show this help message
 ```

 By default dayplan uses the directory `${HOME}/.config/dayplan` for
 configuration and data storage.
+This directory can be set with the
+`DAYPLAN_HOME` environment variable.
-In the subdirectory `/days` then days are stored as files named by
+In the subdirectory `days` then days are stored as files named by
 `YYYY-MM-DD` format.
-Optionally, category styles can be defined in the file `/category-styles`.
+Optionally, category styles can be defined in the file `category-styles`.

 To get weather and sunrise/-set information you'll need to define latitude and
 longitude as environment variables (e.g. in the `.bashrc`):